ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IWindModel.rst

 IWindModel
 ==========

-.. py:class:: IWindModel
+.. py:class:: ansys.stk.core.stkobjects.aviator.IWindModel

    object

    Interface used to access the wind model for a mission, scenario, or procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IWindModel

 Overview
 --------